tencentyun/intlcloud-documents/doc_new/267_云直播_LVB/intl_en/C32833_推流配置_intl_en.md

 ## Scenario
 The push configuration can be used to generate a push address under the corresponding push domain name.
-By pushing a live stream to the push address, the live stream can be transmitted (i.e., uploaded) to CSS.
+By pushing a live stream to the push address, the live stream can be transmitted (i.e., uploaded) to LVB.

 ## Prerequisites
- You have logged in to the [CSS Console](https://console.cloud.tencent.com/live).
+ You have logged in to the [LVB Console](https://console.cloud.tencent.com/live).

 ## Directions
 1. Select **Domain Name Management** in the left sidebar and click **Manage** or the push domain name to be configured to enter the domain name management page.